osrg/ryu-certification/switch/LINC.md

 </pre>
 <a name="21b7587a754c08356f3f60d3b4bb8a99">action: set_field: 38_TUNNEL_ID</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
         Receiving timeout: no change in tx_packets on target.
 </pre>
 <a name="cbb7ad4ba4f1c1f3dabc03ae2f07c663">action: set_field: 06_VLAN_VID</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=100,actions=set_field:203->vlan_vid,output:2'            ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=set_field:203->vlan_vid,output:2'            ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=set_field:203->vlan_vid,output:2'            ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=set_field:203->vlan_vid,output:2'                 ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=set_field:203->vlan_vid,output:2'                 ERROR
         Receiving timeout: no change in tx_packets on target.
 </pre>